Operator Spectral Geometric Versus Geometric Mean: Abstract

 \section{Abstract}

-The main goal of this article is to present new inequalities for the spectral geometric mean $A\natural_t B$ of two positive definite operators $A,B$ on a Hilbert space.
+The main goal of this article is to present new inequalities for the spectral geometric mean $A\natural_t B$ of two positive definite operators $A, B$ on a Hilbert space.
 The obtained results complement many known inequalities for the geometric mean $A\sharp_t B$.
-In particular, explicit comparisons between $A\natural_t B$ and $A\sharp_t B$ are given, Ando-type inequalities are presented for $A\natural_t B$ and some other consequences.
+In particular, explicit comparisons between $A\natural_t B$ and $A\sharp_t B$ are given, with applications towards Ando-type inequalities and Ando-Hiai inequalities for $A\natural_t B$ and some other consequences.

 {\centerline {}} {\centerline {}}